Research and consultancy

 Practical Philosophy and Applied Ethics can be widely deployed in society.
-The staff at the Ethics Institute can be deployed on numerous issues and projects in order to clarify structure, assumptions and relevant values.
-Read more about our research projects.
+The staff at the Ethics Institute can consult on numerous issues and projects in order to clarify structure, assumptions and relevant values.
+Read more about our academic research projects.

 The researchers in the Ethics Institute participate in numerous advisory committees, consultative groups, think tanks and ethical committees, for example: